tetsuo/tetsuo.github.io/content/move.md

 ---
-title: Thinking in Haskell
+title: Making sense of Haskell
 description: The basics of denotational semantics and how it provides a mathematical framework for reasoning about program correctness in Haskell
-cover_title: Thinking in Haskell
+cover_title: Making sense of Haskell
-tags: haskell,tutorial
+tags: haskell
 published: 2023-05-30T12:41:00
-updated: 2025-06-12T13:37:00
+updated: 2025-08-09T13:37:00
 ---

-> Understanding programs by what they are, not how they run.
+> Here's my take on explaining denotational semantics 😬

 ## What is a function?

-Functions in Haskell are **pure**, meaning they're fixed mappings from inputs to outputs with no side effects like performing I/O or throwing exceptions.
+Functions in Haskell are _pure_, meaning they're fixed mappings from inputs to outputs with no side effects like performing I/O or throwing exceptions.

 Here is an example demonstrating the Fibonacci sequence: